Web browsers use the http protocol and modern ones can also use websockets.

 To run the script copy it into a file called websocks.htm and double click to run it.

-When you load the page at the bottom of the page a call to MQTTconnect is made. (see code above)
+When you load the page a call to MQTTconnect is made ( bottom of the page in code above)

 The MQTTconnect sets up the connection and importantly sets the onsuccess callback.